Quick Fix Chicken and Dumplings? Yes, please!

 - 6 to 7 cups of chicken stock

-- 7 oz. of shredded chicken breast
+- 7 ounces of shredded chicken breast

-- 1 tsp garlic powder
+- 1 teaspoon of garlic powder

-- 1 tsp onion powder or flakes
+- 1 teaspoon of onion powder or flakes

-- 1 tsp parsley
+- 1 teaspoon of parsley

 - Begin by cutting two large low carb tortillas into small pieces or strips.